-- Forward the MSc Thesis Submission PDF Form to the Chemistry Graduate Office one week before the SGS submission deadline.
+- Upload the MSc Thesis Submission PDF Form one week before the SGS submission deadline.

 - Forward the Letter of Support from the supervisor.
 The letter must indicate the thesis title, verify that the thesis is acceptable in partial fulfillment for the MSc degree and confirm that the recommended revisions on the thesis from the second reader have been completed.
 The letter must also confirm if the MSc candidate is qualified to proceed towards doctoral studies, if applicable.

 - Forward the letter of support from the second reader.
 The letter must indicate the thesis title and verify that the thesis is acceptable in partial fulfillment for the MSc degree.

 - Letters of support must be received at the Chemistry Graduate Office by 12 p.m. on the day of the SGS submission deadline.
 Please inform your readers to upload their letter to our folder.
-The Graduate Ooffice may only proceed to prepare the Degree Recommendation form once we receive both letters.
+The Graduate Ooffice may only proceed to prepare the SGS Degree Recommendation form once we receive both letters.
 Without the Degree Recommendation from our office, the School will not be able to request for the candidate to graduate at the Convocation Office.